postgresml/postgresml/pgml-dashboard/content/blog/simultaneously-writing-multi-language-native-libraries.md

 ## Automatically Converting Vanilla Rust to py03 and neon compatible Rust

-Together we have successfully written a native Python and JavaScript module in Rust.
+We have successfully written a native Python and JavaScript module in Rust.
 However, our goal is far from complete.
 Our desire is to write our SDK once in Rust, and make it available in any language we target.
 While the above made it available in Python and JavaScript, it is both no longer a valid Rust library, and required a bunch of manual edits to make available in both languages.

-Really what we want is to write our Rust library without worrying about any translation, and apply some macros that auto convert into what [pyo3](https://github.com/PyO3/pyo3) [neon](https://neon-bindings.com/).
+Really what we want is to write our Rust library without worrying about any translation, and apply some macros that auto convert into what [pyo3](https://github.com/PyO3/pyo3) and [neon](https://neon-bindings.com/) need.
 This sounds like a perfect use for [procedural macros](https://doc.rust-lang.org/reference/procedural-macros.html).
 If you are unfamiliar with macros I really recommend reading [The Little Book of Rust Macros](https://danielkeep.github.io/tlborm/book/README.html) it is free, a quick read, and provides an awesome introduction to macros.

 Let's slightly edit the struct we defined previously: